CharlieDigital/dn6-mongo-react-valtio/README.md

 dotnet watch
 ```

 This latter one will watch for changes and automatically rebuild the solution.
+It will also launch the UI for the swagger endpoint at: `https://localhost:7293/swagger/index.html`.

 ### Running the Front-End